East Ahuriri Track

 32. Mt Potts Lodge to Manuka Hut (6 bunks): 9.5 hrs, 35.5 km (maps 106, 105, 104)

-The first section is along the Clearwater Track from the Haketere Potts Rd car park to Buick’s Bridge on the Haketere Heron Rd (5 hrs 15, 20.5 km from the car park).
+The first section in the Haketere Conservation Park is along the Clearwater Track from the Haketere Potts Rd car park to Buick’s Bridge on the Haketere Heron Rd (5 hrs 15, 20.5 km from the car park).
 Camping is permitted along here, though there is no shelter on the route.
 A possible camping option might be at the start, at Haketere Potts Rd car park, where there is some shelter.
 From the bridge it is some road walking along an unsealed road and then the beginning of the Clent Hills Track by passing through a gate onto a farm road on the Castle Ridge Station.
 You need to keep to the track over the farmland to Lake Emily.
 Then it is down a steep bank to the hut (3 hrs, 12 km from Buick’s Bridge).
 The whole route from Mt Potts to Manuka Hut is mostly easy walking and clearly marked, but it is very exposed and a long day.

 33. Manuka Hut to Comyns Hut (8 bunks): 7.5 hrs, 21km (maps 104, 103)